aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/30-hello-cdk/200-lambda.md

 Save your code, and let's take a quick look at the diff before we deploy:

 ```
-cdk diff hello-cdk-1
+cdk diff cdkworkshop
 ```

 Output would look like this:

 ```
-The hello-cdk-1 stack uses assets, which are currently not accounted for in the diff output!
+The cdkworkshop stack uses assets, which are currently not accounted for in the diff output!
 See https://github.com/awslabs/aws-cdk/issues/395
 IAM Statement Changes
 ┌───┬────────────────────────┬────────┬────────────────────────┬────────────────────────┬───────────┐
 │   │ Resource               │ Effect │ Action                 │ Principal              │ Condition │